EUROPEAN ART GALLERY

 Huge numbers of works of art were imported to Britain in the 1700s and 1800s when British travellers to Europe (especially to Italy) were impressed by the grandeur of aristocratic art collections and began to collect and display in the same splendid manner.
 In the Britain and Italy gallery, you can see this theme explored further, particularly in the context of the Grand Tour, an educational trip undertaken by many young aristocrats in the 18th and 19th centuries.

-The circular table in this room is a superb example of pietra dura work from the mid 19th century where a large slab of white Carrara marble has been inlaid with black Belgian marble and a variety of stones in a geometric pattern.
-These include porphyry, granites, serpentines, alabasters and semi-precious stones as well as different shades of marble.
-Some are re-used fragments from Roman architecture.
+A popular highlight of this gallery is Jacob Kirckman's splendid harpsichord and the circular table is a superb example of pietra dura work from the mid 19th century where a large slab of white Carrara marble has been inlaid with black Belgian marble and a variety of stones in a geometric pattern.
 Notice the design at the centre which depicts ‘Pliny’s Doves’, a version of the still-life found at Hadrian’s Villa just outside Rome.
 The detailing of this section of micro-mosaic shows the work of a master craftsman, possibly Michelangelo Barberi (1787–1867), with tiny stone pieces that make up the feathers of the doves.
 To see another fine example of this technique look for the Fitzwilliam Coin Cabinet in Gallery 49, Britain and Italy.